OpenEvalProject/evals/manuscripts/elife-71969/v3/manuscript.md

 NeuroNexus recordings were performed using either a Tucker-Davis Technologies digitizer and custom-written MATLAB code as described previously (Ahmadlou and Heimel, 2015).
 Neuropixels recordings were performed using a National Instruments I/O PXIe-6341 module and SpikeGLX (https://github.com/billkarsh/SpikeGLX).
 Visual stimulation was performed as described previously (Montijn et al., 2016a), and synchronized with high accuracy ( < 1 ms) using photodiode signals that recorded visual stimulus onsets.
 Spikes were sorted post-hoc using Kilosort2 (https://github.com/MouseLand/Kilosort2, Pachitariu, 2021) and only clusters of sufficient quality, as defined by Kilosort2’s default threshold, were included for further analysis.
 High-quality clusters (i.e. putative neurons) were assigned a brain region using the AllenCCF MATLAB toolbox (https://github.com/cortex-lab/allenCCF, Peters, 2021), which automatically calculates a neuron’s anatomical position based on penetration location, angle, and depth of the silicon probe.
 Abbreviations for brain areas mostly follow the Allen Brain Atlas area codes.
 V1: primary visual cortex.
 AM: anteromedial visual cortex.
 PM: posteromedial visual cortex.
 LGN: lateral geniculate nucleus.
 LP: lateral posterior nucleus.
 NOT: nucleus of the optic tract.
 APN: anterior pretectal nucleus.
 SC: superior colliculus.
 All code used in laminar probe data acquisition and pre-processing is available online (https://github.com/JorritMontijn/Acquipix, Montijn, 2021).

-## Visual stimulus parameters
+### Visual stimulus parameters

 Visual stimuli during Neuronexus and Neuropixels recordings were shown at 60 Hz on a 51 by 29 cm Dell screen at 17 cm distance from the animal’s eyes, using Psychtoolbox three in Matlab.
 Drifting gratings were displayed within a 120 visual-degree diameter window with two visual-degree cosine edge that faded smoothly into a neutral-gray background.
 Drifting gratings were shown in 24 directions: [0, 15, … 345] degrees at a spatial frequency of 0.05 cycles per degree and a temporal frequency of 1 cycle per second.
 Natural movies were 20 s long and consisted of four distinct scenes taken from the BBC nature documentary Earthflight (Montijn et al., 2016a).

-## Acquisition and preprocessing of retinal multi-electrode array data
+#### Acquisition and preprocessing of retinal multi-electrode array data

 Adult ( > 1 year) zebrafish (Danio rerio), were dark-adapted for at least 1 hr.
 Then under IR illumination fish were euthanized by rapid immersion in ice-cold water, the eyes removed, the retina isolated and placed photoreceptor side up on a perforated 60 electrode array (60pMEA200/30iR-Ti using a MEA2100 system: Multichannel systems, Reutlingen, Germany) in a recording chamber mounted on an Nikon Optiphot-2 upright microscope and viewed under IR with an Olympus 2 x objective and video camera (Abus TVCC 20530).
 Room temperature Ames’ medium (Sigma-Aldrich) gassed with a mixture of O2 and CO2 at pH of 7.6 continuously superfused the MEA recording chamber.

 Extracellular multiunit GC activity was recorded at 25 kHz in MC rack (Multichannel systems, Reutlingen, Germany), zero-phase bandpass filtered (250–6250 Hz) with a fourth-order Butterworth filter in Matlab (MathWorks, Natick, MA, USA), and sorted into single-unit activity with ‘offline spike sorter’ (Plexon, Dallas, TX, USA).
-Spikes were detected using an amplitude threshold > 4σn where σn is an estimation of the background noise(44)σn=medianx0.6745
+Spikes were detected using an amplitude threshold > 4σn where σn is an estimation of the background noise

+$$
+\sigma_{n}=median\frac{x}{0.6745}
+$$

 with x being the bandpass-filtered signal (Quiroga et al., 2004).
 The detected spikes were manually sorted into single units based on the first two principal components versus time.

 The light stimulus consisted of a 500 ms full field light flash, preceded and followed by a 500- and 1000 ms period of darkness, generated using Psychophysics Toolbox Version 3 (Brainard, 1997; Kleiner et al., 2007), and repeated either 50 or 100 times.
 Stimuli were projected onto the retina from the photoreceptor side by a DLP projector (Light Crafter 4500, Wintech, Carlsbad, CA, USA) using a custom-built 2 x water immersion objective.
 Only white light stimuli were used.
 The “dark” light intensity was 6 μW/m2, and the maximal ‘light’ intensity was 176.2 μW/m2.

-## Acquisition and preprocessing of calcium imaging data
+#### Acquisition and preprocessing of calcium imaging data

 Drifting grating responses were recorded as previously described (Montijn et al., 2016a) and putative spike times were extracted using an exponential fitting algorithm (Montijn et al., 2016b).
 All codes used in pre-processing of drifting grating calcium imaging data are available online (https://github.com/JorritMontijn/Preprocessing_Toolbox).